KxSystems/docs/docs/license/gcp.md

 32. **KX Termination** KX shall terminate at any time if

-    1. User’s use of the Kdb+ Software is contrary to the terms of this Agreement,
+    1. User’s use of the kdb+ Software is contrary to the terms of this Agreement,
     2. User’s failure to pay the fee or any other amount that is due to the Google Platform
-    3. KX no longer provides the Kdb+ Software via the Google Platform.
+    3. KX no longer provides the kdb+ Software via the Google Platform.

     Termination of this Agreement by KX for the foregoing shall in no way relieve the User from its obligation to pay any sums accrued or due prior to the date of such termination.